ruymanbr/blit/README.md

 <br />
 <h2>3-Production Readiness</h2>
 <h3>Discussion</h3>
-<p>Program can be used through CLI or implementating it through its API into a frontend (tested on REACT-app from Redux)</p>
+<p>Program can be used through CLI or implementating it through its API into a frontend (tested on REACT-app frontend)</p>
 <br />
 <p>You can execute the demonstration in the next section</p>
 <br />